princeton-nlp/DensePhrases/README.md

 {
     "data": [
         {
+            "title": "America's Got Talent (season 4)",
-            "title": "List of Full House and Fuller House characters", "paragraphs": [
+            "paragraphs": [
                 {
-                    "context": " This is a list of the characters from the American television sitcom \"Full House\" and its sequel series \"Fuller House\". ..."
+                    "context": " The fourth season of \"America's Got Talent\", ...
+Country singer Kevin Skinner was named the winner on September 16, 2009 ..."
                 },
                 {
-                    "context": " In contrast with Danny, Jesse is portrayed as being irresponsible most of the time, ..."
+                    "context": " Season four was Hasselhoff's final season as a judge.
+This season started broadcasting live on August 4, 2009. ..."
                 },
                 ...
             ]